What are Lay Cistercians?

 Lay Cistercians are associated with a number of Cistercian [Trappist] monasteries around the world.
-Our group is associated with the Monastery of Our Lady of the Holy Spirit, located in Conyers, Georgia.
-The monks of the monastery support our group by their prayers and by providing a monastic advisor who guides us.
+Our group is associated with the Monastery of Our Lady of the Holy Spirit in Conyers, Georgia.
+The monks of the monastery support our group with their prayers and by providing a monastic advisor who guides us.

 What does this have to do with me?